zdravkov/kendo-docs/api/wrappers/jsp/grid/pageable.md

 ### pageSizes `Object`

-Displayes a list with predefined page sizes.
-An array of values to be displayed can be provided.
+If set to true the pager will display a dropdown list which allows the user to pick a page size.
+By default the page size dropdown list is not displayed.Can be set to an array with the available page sizes.

 #### Example
     <kendo:grid-pageable pageSizes="pageSizes">